tomcam/postgres/docs/README.md

 * [SELECT, to do simple queries](#select)
 * [Reference](#reference) pointing to the official PostgreSQL documentation

-If you don't access to a live PostgreSQL installation we still have your back.
+If you don't have access to a live PostgreSQL installation at the moment we still have your back.
 You can follow through the examples and the output is shown as if you did type everything out.